 I have achieved neither of my 2012 New Year’s Goals, and yet in so many ways, I’ve achieved so much more.

-Just because we have the motivation to see our goals through to the end, doesn’t mean that they will be achieved.
+Just because we have the motivation to see our goals through to the end, doesn’t mean they will be achieved.
 Motivation, hoping, wishing and maintaining a positive attitude are key ingredients, but they are not necessarily SMART goals if an action plan isn’t also attached.

 I confused that hope and motivation with acting SMART(er) via SMART goals.